musically-ut/extPrompt/README.md

 Rationale
 =========

 I often find myself accidentally starting a R command without realizing how long it will take to execute.
-Only after the command has been running for some arbitrary time do I realise that I should have at least wrapped it inside a `system.time` to determine how long it takes for the command to run.
+Only after the command has been running for some arbitrary time do I realise that I should have at least wrapped it inside a `system.time` to get an idea of how long it takes to run.

-This plugin solves the problem by because by merely looking at the time-stamps on the R console, I can make a good estimate of how long each command ran for.
+This plugin solves the problem by appending the approximate start time in form of time-stamps to each command.
+Now by merely looking at the time-stamps on the R console, one can make a good estimate of how long each command ran.